PrestaShop/docs/src/content/1.7/modules/sample-modules/extending-sf-form-with-upload-image-field.md

 ## Introduction

 In this tutorial we are going to build a module which extends `Suppliers` form (SELL -> Catalog -> Brands & Suppliers).
+You will learn how to:

+- create Symfony controller
+- repository classes
+- Symfony entity
+- Uploader class